 Taking place between Resident Evil 4 and Resident Evil 5, the game provides a close chain of events leading to formation of the BSAA (Bioterrorism Security Assesment Alliance) and shortly afterwards.
 The story mode is exclusively single-player like prototypical Resident Evil games but will have a CPU character assisting you.
 Story mode’s Episode formula provides mild taste of watching a TV show while playing and the variety of Episodes is in turn accompanied by a variety of playable characters as narrators.
-Similar to that of Dino Crisis 2 having you switch between Regina and Dylan, the story mode of Resident Evil: Revelations will largely have you switch between Jill Valentine and Chris Redfield but granted they are not the only playable characters in story mode.
-When finishing story mode on Normal difficulty, you’ll be rewarded access to the maximum story mode difficulty titled as Hell Mode in the 3DS edition or Infernal Mode in the game’s ported editions.
+Similar to that of Dino Crisis 2 having you switch between Regina and Dylan, the story mode of Resident Evil: Revelations will largely have you switch between Jill Valentine and Chris Redfield but granted that they are not the only playable characters in story mode.
+When story mode on Normal difficulty is finished, you’ll be rewarded access to the maximum story mode difficulty titled as Hell Mode in the 3DS edition or Infernal Mode in the game’s ported editions.

 There’s a newly introduced mini-game titled as Raid Mode, which is similar to but simpler than The Mercenaries mini-game of previous Resident Evil games.
 There is freedom of choice to play Raid Mode by yourself or dual person co-op.

 For the first time in the Resident Evil series, you have freedom to navigate underwater; in contrast to prototypical Resident Evil games having an electrocardiogram as your character’s health bar, Resident Evil: Revelations renders the screen as the healthbar by having blood splatter on the screen while your character’s health declines.